The Net Present Value (NPV) is one of the most important and widely used concepts in finance and commercial real estate. In this article you’ll learn:

 What’s the intuition behind the NPV formula?
 The net present value is simply the difference between the present value of all cash flows inflows and the present value of all cash outflows.
 In other words NPV is simply value minus cost.

-NPV = Present Value – Cost
+NPV = Present Value – Present Cost

-What’s does NPV mean?
 When NPV is viewed as value minus cost, then it’s easy to see that the NPV tells you whether or not what you are buying is worth more or less than what you’re paying.